Karma-1710/Convin_Backend_Internship_Task/README.md

 - Optimized Streaming response for large datasets in Creation of balance sheets

 8. ## Run Test Cases:
+   To run the test cases, execute the following commands while in the virtual environment:
    ```bash
    cd backend
    python manage.py test api